 - Advanced Technology Innovation Scenario (Advanced Scenario): improvements that result from learning-by-doing augmented by technology improvements that graduate from a fully successful FE R&D program; the FE R&D improvements assume relevant FE R&D program goals are achieved on schedule targets, with second-generation technologies available by 2025 and transformational technologies available by 2030.
 (DOE, 2020)

 It is important to recognize that estimates of future fossil technology cost and performance for the Advanced Scenario are based on representative technology pathways and should not be interpreted as representing the only technology pathways that enable meeting FE R&D goals.
-For the 2022 ATB, the natural gas pathway represents early improvements to post-combustion carbon capture technology for natural gas combined cycle (NGCC) applications and subsequent deployment of advanced natural gas fuel cell systems equipped with carbon capture.
+For the 2022 ATB the natural gas pathway represents early improvements to post-combustion carbon capture technology for natural gas combined cycle (NGCC) applications and both the F- and H-class NGCC advanced innovation pathways converge with the subsequent deployment of advanced NG fuel cell (NGFC) systems equipped with 98 percent carbon capture (Iyengar et al., 2022).
 The coal pathway includes improvements to the base combustion plant (e.g., deployment of high efficiency advanced ultra-supercritical PC plants) as well as improvements to post-combustion capture technology.
 The coal pathway in the Advanced Scenario does not include improvements to the pre-combustion pathway (e.g., IGCC), and no improvements other than learning-by-doing are included for IGCC in the 2022 ATB.

 Assumptions Applicable to All Fossil-Fueled Electricity Generating Technology Options